-Goodwill generated from this business combination is primarily attributable to the assembled workforce and expected post-acquisition synergies from integrating Talon technology into our platforms.
-The goodwill is not expected to be deductible for income tax purposes.
+Goodwill generated from this business combination is primarily attributable to the expected post-acquisition synergies from increased market penetration to support the growth of our Cortex business.
+The goodwill is deductible for U.S. income tax purposes.

-The following table presents details of the identified intangible asset acquired (in millions, except years):
+The following table presents details of the identified intangible assets acquired (in millions, except years):